AmingAndrei/violence.website/content/database/species/flora/ekleipsanthus.md

 **Growth and Behaviour**

 Ekleipsanthus grows in **small, isolated patches**, generally composed of a limited number of individuals.
 The species exhibits **heliotropism** during its developmental stages.
-In Blackspace, Ekleipsanthus aligns itself toward the **Luxtree**, regardless of visibility or competing light sources.
+In BLACKSPACE, Ekleipsanthus aligns itself toward the **Luxtree**, regardless of visibility or competing light sources.
 In Realspace, the plant orients itself toward the **Sun** under analogous conditions, and demonstrates a remarkable ability to **survive in its hostile environments.**

 **Toxicity and Biological Interactions**